-- 1. Ensure that university courses, programs, services, activities and facilities, when viewed in their entirety, are offered in the most integrated and appropriate setting. - 2.
-Provide information regarding policies and procedures to students with disabilities and ensure its availability in accessible formats upon request. - 3.
-Evaluate students on their abilities, not their disabilities. - 4.
-Provide reasonable and appropriate accommodations, academic adjustments and/or auxiliary aids for students with disabilities upon a timely request by students. - Maintain appropriate confidentiality of records and communication concerning students with disabilities except where disclosure is required by law or authorized by the student.
+- a.
+Ensure that university courses, programs, services, activities and facilities, when viewed in their entirety, are offered in the most integrated and appropriate setting. - b.
+Provide information regarding policies and procedures to students with disabilities and ensure its availability in accessible formats upon request. - c.
+Evaluate students on their abilities, not their disabilities. - d.
+Provide reasonable and appropriate accommodations, academic adjustments and/or auxiliary aids for students with disabilities upon a timely request by students. - e.
+Maintain appropriate confidentiality of records and communication concerning students with disabilities except where disclosure is required by law or authorized by the student.